-Here’s a classic, perfect for potato lovers—baked potato soup, made with mashed up baked potatoes, onion, celery, and stock, puréed and topped with classic baked potato toppings like crumbled crispy bacon, grated cheddar cheese, sour cream and chives.
-It’s the perfect thing for using up leftover baked potatoes too.
+This isn't your ordinary potato soup.
+This soup is made with mashed up baked potatoes, onion, celery, and stock, puréed and then topped with classic baked potato toppings like crumbled crispy bacon, grated cheddar cheese, sour cream, and chives.
+It’s truly a loaded baked potato soup.

 If you are careful about how you cut and scoop out the potato stuffing, you can even save the skins for the perfect game day snack—baked potato skins.